MIT-LCP/mimic-website/content/community/contributing.md

 ## How can I help to improve the MIMIC website and documentation?

-The MIMIC website and documentation are hosted publicly in GitHub (https://github.com/MIT-LCP/mimic-website).
+Content for the MIMIC website and documentation is hosted publicly on GitHub: https://github.com/MIT-LCP/mimic-website.

 To raise a problem or to suggest an improvement, please create a new issue at: https://github.com/MIT-LCP/mimic-website/issues